 - Travelling from a regional or remote area of Queensland

-How do I refer my client to Critical Assist
+How do I refer my client to Financial Assistance?

-- Ensure your client meets the eligibility criteria
+- Ensure your client meets the Financial Assistance Eligibility criteria

 - Conduct a thorough assessment of your clients financial and social situation

-- A Cancer Council Queensland Critical Assist Referral Form must be completed online and submitted.
+- A Cancer Council Queensland Financial Assistance Referral Form must be completed online and submitted.

 - Approval will be subject to available funds.

 - Clients who meet eligibility requirements will take priority.

 - All referrers will be notified of the outcome within 7 business days.

 - Clients cannot apply directly to the service

 What type of assistance is available through Financial Assistance?